ahmadazizi/redis_timeseries_manager/README.md

 ## Updating data

-Lines data at an existing timestamp can be updated individually by taking advantage of `update(c1:str, c2:str, timestamp:int, values:dict)` method.
+Lines data at an existing timestamp can be updated individually by taking advantage of `update(values:dict, c1:str, c2:str, timestamp:int)` method.

 `values` are key-value pairs of data to be updated at the time `timestamp` and all provided `keys` must correspond to an existing `line` in timeseries.
 If you don't include a line, the value at that line will be untouched.